Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 6: Explore Jerusalem

 - In late afternoon visit Mahane Yehuda Market which is a lively marketplace with vendors selling everything from souvenirs to aromatic spices.
 The roots of the market trace back to the late 1800s, when Arab and Jewish vendors first began selling their produce.
 With time, it has evolved into a vital and iconic part of the cultural scene in Jerusalem.
 In the evening, the market becomes a lively gathering place for people to connect and socialize.
-End your day with dinner at one of the many restaurants in the market.
+End your day with dinner at one of the many dining options in the market.

 The Western Wall (Jerusalem) |